CraftmanSam/s-inputs/README.md

 Name | Params | Description
 ---- | ------ | -----------
 input | value | Fires when the value of the input has been changed.
-Part of the `v-model` binding.
+Part of the `v-model` binding. click | MouseEvent | Fires when the control is clicked. prefixIconClick | MouseEvent | Fires when the prefix icon is clicked. suffixIconClick | MouseEvent | Fires when the suffix icon is clicked.

 #### Methods
 Name | Params | Description